mwcz/palebluepixel/content/posts/034 - the deconstruction of falling particles.md

 ### What's next?

-Here's my wishlist for further improvements to DiMo.
+Here's my wishlist for further improvements to the visualization.

  - do gravity calculations on the GPU, which would enable either...
     * several orders of magnitude more particles, or
     * particles can exert gravity on each other
  - add a calibration system which would determine how many particles a user's computer is capable of rendering
- - adjust the canvas sizing code, to allow DiMo to be easily embedded in other pages (it currently full-screens itself)
+ - adjust the canvas sizing code, to allow the visualization to be easily embedded in other pages (it currently full-screens itself)
  - add even more configuration parameters and presets.
 DiMo is capable of a nice range of effects and patterns, but many of them require nitpicky tweaking of sliders